mk-fg/reliable-discord-client-irc-daemon/README.rst

 Reliable Discord-client IRC Daemon (rdircd)
 ===========================================

-Python3/asyncio daemon to present personal discord client as local irc server, with a list of channels corresponding to ones available on all joined "discord servers" (group of users/channels with its own theme/auth/rules on discord, also referred to as "guilds" in API docs).
+Python3/asyncio daemon to present personal Discord_ client as local irc server, with a list of channels corresponding to ones available on all joined "discord servers" (group of users/channels with its own theme/auth/rules on discord, also referred to as "guilds" in API docs).